 As I did with my previous feature documentaries, I decided to proffer the arguments through interviews and leave the viewer to make his or her own determination as to whether these technological advances are good or bad for humanity.
 And rather than just hear the discussion, the viewer gets to sit with each interviewee, not just take in what they say, but who they are as experts and as people.
 Just as in real life, the viewer brings his or her own picture of the world to the film and draws their own conclusions about the goals of each interviewee.
 It’s as if the viewer gets to meet each person in the film and sit with them as individuals, not just characters in a story.

-In order to help show the story and compliment the various interviews I decided to use animation as much of these technologies were truly in the future and not yet a reality.
+In order to help show the story and complement the various interviews I decided to use animation as much of these technologies were truly in the future and not yet a reality.
 Also, I was hesitant to simply show state-of-the-art technologies as they clearly would be antiquated in just a couple of years.
 I found Little Fluffy Clouds (a local animation team) that was able to simplify these complex ideas in a visual way.
 These animations build upon our notions of the future and the promises of technology.
-They are sometimes fun and silly so as to balance the heavy tone of film’s subject matter, giving the viewer an ability to sit with, rise and fall with the storyline, and digest these profound issues.
+They are sometimes fun and silly so as to balance the tone of film’s subject matter, giving the viewer an ability to sit with, rise and fall with the storyline, and digest these profound issues.

 I also knew that I didn’t want to score the film with heavy-handed music and sound cues.
 Three years ago I met Chrizzy Lancaster, a composer and cellist who was working with Bill T. Jones Dance group.
 The sounds that Chrizzy created with his cello resonated to my core (similar to my feelings about the film) and I knew he’d create a score that reflected my sensibilities and aesthetics.
-Chrizzy and I sat together in my apartment for just two days and with his one cello, two amps, many pedals and switches that he operated with his feet as bowed, plucked and banged on his cello, we recorded a score that supports the film and helps lead the viewer without overpowering the interviews.
+Chrizzy and I sat together in my apartment for just two days and with his one cello, two amps, many pedals and switches that he operated with his feet as he bowed, plucked and banged on his cello, we recorded a score that supports the film and helps lead the viewer without overpowering the interviews.

-Over the last few months I tweaked the film with the support of friends and colleagues.
+Over the last year I tweaked the film with the support of friends and colleagues.
 There is so much to tell about the singularity and the promises (and perils) of these radical future technologies.
 I know that I could not tell it all.
 Not only would that be impossible, it was not my goal.
 But I did find a balance between being comprehensive, entertaining, and being palatable for most viewers.

-My goal of this film is to excite people that have an interest in deep questions regarding what it means to be human, their place in the world, and about future technology generally.
+My goal for this film is to excite people that have an interest in deep questions regarding what it means to be human, their place in the world, and about future technology generally.
 Sci-fi buffs will undoubtedly feel at home with many of the conversations within the various storylines.
 But beyond sci-fi, The Singularity is also intended to reach science and technology professionals and raise the bar as it regards scientific inquiry, as well as once again excite young adults with the promise of science that I was raised with as a kid.

 While it is clear that we cannot be certain of what our future brings, it is nonetheless important to understand that the great strides being made in technologies (such as nanotechnology, artificial intelligence, and molecular biology) may in fact radically alter what it means to be human and that is up to us to decide what kind of humans we want to become.